NodeppOfficial/nodepp-express/README.md

 ```

 ## License

-**Nodepp** is distributed under the MIT License.
+**Nodepp-express** is distributed under the MIT License.
 See the LICENSE file for more details.